JuliaDataCubes/YAXArrays.jl/docs/src/plotting.md

 ## Other plots

+### XY plots

-Generating x-y type plots is done with the generic plotXY function.
+Generating x-y type plots where the x axis is one of the cube axes and the y axis is the corresponding cube value is done with the generic `plotXY` function.

 ```@docs
 plotXY